Checking the $^8$Be anomaly with a two-arm electron positron pair spectrometer

 \subsection{Calibration of the scintillation detectors}

 The energy distribution of the electrons and positrons in internal pair creation individually is contiguous.
-However if the electron and positron lose their energy in the same detector, the energy distribution of such events will show peaks at the transition energies - $2m_ec^2$.
+However, if the electron and positron lose their energy in the same detector, the energy distribution of such events will show peaks at the transition energies - $2m_ec^2$.
 The scintillator detectors were calibrated using such events.
-If the detectors are close enough to the target there is a high probability of the above internal energy summing.

-The energy spectrum of the scintillators, measured by the scintillators for events selected in this way (by gating on ``multiplicity=2'' events in the DSSD detector), can be found in Fig.~\ref{fig:sume}.
+If the detectors are close enough to the target, there is a high probability of the above internal energy summing.
+The energy spectrum measured by the scintillators for events selected by gating on double-hit in the DSSD detector, can be found in Fig.~\ref{fig:sume}.

 \unskip